 This also works the other way around.
 It can be the clean and honest driver who gives a ride to an acquaintance who is in possession of the illegal drugs.
 The CDS could be on their person (a few crack rocks); it could be in their backpack (a kilo of coke); it could be in their gym bag (100 baggies of weed) with a sophisticated, super-sensitive scale to alleviate their user's concerns that they are purchasing the right weight of their drug of choice.

-One particular case that our Hackensack, NJ Criminal Defense Law firm handled involved a situation in which a teenager gave an “acquaintance” a ride home from a party.
+One case that we handled involved a situation in which a teenager gave an “acquaintance” a ride home from a party.
 The acquaintance played in a rock concert that night and was carrying his guitar case.
 THE GUITAR PLAYER hopped in to the INNOCENT KID'S (driver) car and they drove off.
 Soon after merging onto the highway they were stopped for A MINOR TRAFFIC VIOLATION.

 This is the type of scenario that teens could easily avoid by not offering or accepting rides from people they barely know.
 We advise all of our clients to err on the side of caution and refuse rides from people they barely know.
 It is equally important to avoid offering people rides unless they know them very well and trust them.